 Note that the BART host server is not required to have a Postgres (Advanced Server or PostgreSQL) installation, but must include a copy of the Postgres libpq library, the pg_basebackup utility program, and Boost Libraries 1.48 version for RHEL/CentOS 6, 1.53 version for RHEL/CentOS 7, and 1.66 version for RHEL/CentOS 8.

 7. Optionally, if you do not already have the pg_basebackup program installed on the BART host, you can install a limited number of files that include the pg_basebackup program using the following command:

 '''

-yum install edb-as<xx>-server-client
+dnf install edb-asxx-server-client

 '''